Agent Integration

 | Skills | Always-on guidance — installed once, agent reads as needed | Agent checks the AWS skill before deploying a CloudFormation stack |

-| MCP tools | Programmatic actions during execution | Agent calls build to synthesize templates, lint to validate |
+| MCP tools | Programmatic actions during execution | Agent calls build to synthesize templates, lint to validate, op-run to start a deployment |